-Home Depot and Lowe’s sell rolls of 10 x 25 feet for around $170 and $205 respectively.
-Add another $80 for the glue, or bonding adhesive (sold in 3 gallon containers) and $25 for long armed roller and you’re set to go.
+Home Depot and Lowe’s sell rolls of 10 x 25 feet for around $200.
+Add another $100 for the glue, or bonding adhesive (sold in 3-gallon containers) and $25-$50 for long armed roller and you’re set to go.

 A Further Look At EPDM

 The fundamental characteristics of EPDM membrane are it is black and rubber.
 It is understood to be very flexible.
 Though that is with regards to the vulcanized (cured) form of the material.
 It’s rarely referenced as such because it’s the typical form.

 While black is easily the most common color, EPDM does sell with a white surface, or laminated top.
-This is done to compete with the TPO and PVC options and achieve the cool roof effect.
-Yet, those other materials are vastly superior in reflecting UV rays, where as EPDM either is not, or it’s a matter of an ongoing debate.
+This is done to compete with the TPO and PVC options and to achieve the CoolRoof ratings and/or energy-efficiency performance effects.
+Yet, those other materials are vastly superior in reflecting UV rays, whereas EPDM either is not as efficient, or it’s a matter of an ongoing debate.

-Where EPDM has disadvantage is how well it holds up to heat, as it can break apart.
+Where EPDM has an disadvantage is how well it holds up to heat, as it can break apart.
 In cool weather, the opposite is true, or it is strongly believed that EPDM holds up better in extreme cold than say TPO.

 EPDM membrane is produced in a range of thicknesses, from 45 to 95 millimeters.
 Additionally, it is available as a non-reinforced or reinforced sheet, which depends on the application.